bitbar/test-samples/image-recognition/README.md

 The project uses:

 - [Testdroid](http://testdroid.com) - web service for running tests on
   real mobile devices.
-You'll need to have an active account for running this test.
+You'll need to have an active account for running these tests in cloud.

 - testdroid-appium-driver - can be downloaded from [https://github.com/bitbar/testdroid-appium-driver.git](https://github.com/bitbar/testdroid-appium-driver.git)